mikebrad140/mikebrad140.github.io/_posts/2023-07-20-blog-post-number5.md

     selection techniques.
 This will help with exploring different algorithms to find the best model.

-## what areas of statistics/data science are you thinking about exploring further?
+## Areas of statistics and data science to explore further:

 Two areas come to mind: 1) there are many instances where we have large amounts of text to analyze and process so learning natural language